MathewAgile/risc5/README.md

 ![Screenshot_10 inv dynamic chara](https://github.com/user-attachments/assets/59c0d38f-7c7d-4f3d-a5ba-0db069f4c28c)

-The lef file of the new inverter was written and it was introducing into the picorv32a design.
-The files describing its extensive characteristics of the inverter were also added into the flow.
-The results obtained after run_synthesis command ensured that sky130_vsdinv was utilized in the net generation.
+The lef file of the sky130_vsdinv was written and it was introduced into the picorv32a design flow.
+The files describing the extensive characteristics of the inverter were also added into the flow.
+The results obtained after run_synthesis command ensured that sky130_vsdinv was utilized in the automated net generation.

 ![Screenshot11 vsdinv introduced](https://github.com/user-attachments/assets/c00dffae-5fd7-490a-92d1-47200bf2b8fe)
 ![Screenshot12 sky130_vsdinv placed](https://github.com/user-attachments/assets/843af244-7416-4b11-927c-b4f9453d09b3)